-If you run a membership site with premium content, one of the best things you can do is show a portion of that content as “teaser text” that’s available for everyone with a link to login & subscribe to view the whole article.
+If you run a membership site with premium content, one of the best things you can do to entice signups is to show a portion of your content as “teaser” text.
+Visible to everyone, this text encourages users to login or subscribe to view the whole article.

-Paid Memberships Pro and WordPress make this easy with the “excerpt”.
-The except is the portion of the content that anyone can read while the rest of the article is restricted to your members.
+Paid Memberships Pro and WordPress make this easy with excerpts.
+An excerpt is the portion of a post or page that anyone can read, while the rest of the post or page is restricted to members only.